 The requirements listed below reflect the most recent information from the History department.
 You are advised to consult the IWU catalog and your major advisor regarding current requirements for your graduating class.
 See the Teacher Education Program Handbook for information about program admittance, student teaching, and Illinois and Illinois Wesleyan certification requirements.

 The courses below should be taken in the sequence listed.
-Refer to the IWU catalog for course prerequisites.
-None of the courses below may be taken concurrently.
+Refer to the IWU catalog for course prerequisites and restrictions on concurrent enrollment.

 |Sophomore year, spring or junior year, fall||Educ 260||Middle School Philosophy (elective; required for middle school endorsement)|